Phu255/Nabilarobe-store/README.md

 - Learn very clearly about Associations (Rails)

-- Choose images from Product and mark them with many types to make it appear in the Homepage (Rails)

 - Click the item in the Homepage ,it link to Product#show that item

 - Online payment